tikv/tikv/CONTRIBUTING.md

 - Run tests and make sure all tests pass.
 - Push your changes to a branch in your fork of the repository and submit a pull request.
 - Your PR will be reviewed by two maintainers, who may request some changes.
+  * Once you've made changes, your PR must be re-reviewed and approved.
+  * If the PR becomes out of date, you can use GitHub's 'update branch' button.
+  * If there are conflicts, you can rebase (or merge) and resolve them locally.
+Then force push to your PR branch.
+    You do not need to get re-review just for resolving conflicts, but you should request re-review if there are significant changes.
-- Our CI systems automatically test all the pull requests.
+- Our CI system automatically tests all pull requests.
+- Our bot will merge your PR.
+It can be summoned by commenting `/merge` or adding the `S: CanMerge` label (requires tests to pass and two approvals.
+You might have to ask your reviewer to do this).

 Thanks for your contributions!

 ### Finding something to work on.

 For beginners, we have prepared many suitable tasks for you.
-Checkout our [Help Wanted issues](https://github.com/tikv/tikv/issues?q=is%3Aissue+is%3Aopen+label%3A%22S%3A+HelpWanted%22) for a list, in which we have also marked the difficulty level.
+Checkout our [Help Wanted issues](https://github.com/tikv/tikv/issues?q=is%3Aopen+is%3Aissue+label%3Astatus%2Fhelp-wanted) for a list, in which we have also marked the difficulty level.

 If you are planning something big, for example, relates to multiple components or changes current behaviors, make sure to open an issue to discuss with us before going on.